 My research at Carolina has grown into a passion that lies at the intersection of health, public policy, and business strategy.
 As a first-year student, I worked in a neuropharmacology lab studying the role of stress in relapse to alcoholism.
 In my second year, I transitioned to a behavioral neuroscience lab where I studied decision-making in the context of addiction, and analyzed cognitive data to predict the efficacy of a drug used to manage alcohol and opioid dependence.
 My independent research expands on my interest in substance abuse to examine how public policy affects marijuana use in adolescents.
 In my last two years, I hope to study the financing of mental and behavioral health services as a Carolina Summer Research Fellow and hope to complete an honors thesis on the role of the private sector in improving coordination and quality in the U.S. health care system.

-Minor: Chemistry and Music
+Minor: Chemistry and Ancient Greek